 The painted church in the south Kona district (Hōnaunau) is officially called the st. Benedict roman catholic church.
-It was build in 1842 in Kapalelua, and was moved to its present location around 1880.
+It was built in 1842 in Kapalelua, and was moved to its present location around 1880.

 This church is known as the “painted church” because of an extremely industrious Belgian priest (Father Jean (or John) Berchmans Velghe).
 Father John painted the interior of the church with 3D depictions from the bible and the lives of the saints.
 These were very important teaching tools in a time when many people couldn’t read and write.